Merkoba/Meltdown/README.md

 You must first set the API key for it to work.

-This can be done using the model menu: `Set API Key`.
+This can be done using the model menu: `Set OpenAI Key`.

+Or using the `openaikey` command.

 Then pick the model you want: `Use GPT Model`.

+---

+## Gemini <a name="gemini"></a>

+Gemini is also supported.

+You must first set the API key for it to work.

+This can be done using the model menu: `Set Gemini Key`.

+Or using the `googlekey` command.

+Then pick the model you want: `Use Gemini Model`.

 ---